caocscar/workshops/pyspark sparksql/pyspark.md

 PySpark can create RDDs from any storage source supported by Hadoop.
 We'll work with text files and another format called *parquet*.

 ## Text Files
 Use the `textFile` method to read in a text file into a RDD.
+The dataset we'll be using is from connected vehicles transmitting their information.
 ```
 filename = 'TripStart_41300_sm.txt'
 lines = sc.textFile(filename)